raviolli77/machineLearning_breastCancer_Python/README.md

 	$ ./breastCancerWisconsinDataSet_MachineLearning.py RF

 ## Conclusions
 Once I employed all these methods, we can that **Neural Networks** performed the best in terms of most diagnostics. *Kth Nearest Neighbor* performed better in terms of *cross validation*, but I have yet to perform *hyperparameter optimization* on other processes.
 This project is an iterative process, so I will be working to reach a final consensus.
 In terms of most insight into the data, *random forest* model is able to tell us the most of our model.
-In terms of cross validated performance *kth nearest neighbor* performed the best.
+Although *Kth Nearest Neighbor* performed better in terms of cross validation.

 ### Diagnostics for Data Set